National Legal Systems Governing Shared Oil and Gas Resources

 Ownership of Oil and Gas Resources in Islamic Law

-Oil and gas deposits may be classified under Islamic jurisprudence as subsurface mineral resources.
+Under Islamic jurisprudence, oil and gas deposits may be classified as subsurface mineral resources.
 Two primary legal interpretations exist regarding ownership of such resources.

 The first interpretation holds that subsurface mineral resources cannot be assigned to specific individuals; rather, they belong collectively to the public as members of the Islamic community.
 The second interpretation permits granting exploitation rights to individuals.
 Among scholars supporting the second interpretation, there are differing views.

-Some scholars maintain that granting rights to individuals only permits the exploitation of the resource, meaning that the right holder may own the extracted materials but does not acquire ownership of the deposit itself.
-Under this interpretation, the exploitation right cannot be transferred to others, nor can it be inherited by heirs upon the death of the right holder.
+Some scholars maintain that granting individuals rights only permits the exploitation of the resource, meaning that the right holder may own the extracted materials but not the deposit itself.
+Under this interpretation, the exploitation right cannot be transferred to others, nor can heirs inherit it upon the death of the right holder.
 Additionally, if the right holder ceases exploitation, the right may be revoked, and ownership returns to the public.

 Ownership of Oil and Gas Resources Under Iranian Law